 So we were sitting there in the Dunes Saloon in July, 2006 enjoying our deep fried goodness – which always seemed to hit the spot after a couple of days of eating rehydrated backpacking meals!
 Seriously, you should try it sometime, but I digress!
 And we overhear some people at a table near us in the restaurant talking about having possibly been witnesses to an incident leading up to Richardson’s death.
 At the time we didn’t even know about what had happened – we were there in early July, 2006, and her death happened on June 22.
 We hadn’t read or heard anything about this death prior to our trip, so when we just barely heard the whispers of the people in the restaurant about this, well – it was news to us!
 We really didn’t hear much – but it sounded like the people overheard an argument between the Richardsons before it happened.
 As I said, we had only just learned of this incident, we made no contact with the people whom were talking about it – and I can only wonder if these people wound up speaking to investigators.
 Little matter now that Mr. Richardson is behind bars, right?
 Still, it’s just one of those things that makes ya wonder…

-But how long until something tragic happens along the lovely cliffs of Pictured Rocks again?
+How long until something tragic happens along the lovely cliffs of Pictured Rocks again?